• Skip to primary navigation

 • Blueberries:

-• Let the blueberries defrost in the refrigerator overnight in the bag you purchased them in.
-When you are ready to start your pie, drain the blueberries using a sieve placed over a bowl to catch the juices.
+• Let blueberries defrost in your refrigerator overnight in the bag you purchased them in.
+When you are ready to start your pie, drain defrosted blueberries using a sieve placed over a bowl to catch the juices.
 You will need these juices when creating the pie filling.

 • You may also use fresh blueberries by simply replacing the blueberry juice with water.